dhoer/gitlab-secrets/README.md

     git checkout README.md

-Note that `.gitallowed` works by adding secrets allowed to the git repo config file for the project on the gitlab server and would require manual removal.
+Note that `.gitallowed` works by adding secrets allowed to the git repo config file for the project on the gitlab server.
+It would require manual removal of a secret allowed, if a secret allowed was removed from the `.gitallowed` file.